-Recently, Western Digital announced the availability of a new version of Arkeia Network Backup, while QNAP Inc. announced a new network-attached storage appliance, Apricorn announced
+Recently, Western Digital announced the availability of a new version of Arkeia Network Backup, while QNAP Inc. announced a new network-attached storage appliance, Apricorn announced a USB 3.0 hard drive with biometric fingerprint access, and STORServer announced a free upgrade to its customers using IBM Tivoli Storage Manager.

 Western Digital unveils newest Arkeia backup product